hwaipy/InteractionFreePy/docs/source/quickstart.md

 The result of `listServiceNames()` may be different from the one shown above.
 It is the list of all the services that are currently running on the broker.
-More importantly, as the service name is expected to be unique, you might get an error if you try to run the server with the same name as the one already running on the broker.
+More importantly, as the service name is expected to be unique, you might get an error if you try to run the service with the same name as the one already running on the broker.
 Therefore, when using my public testing broker located at `interactionfree.cn:1061`, it is recommended to use a unique name for your service, such as your GitHub username or any other unique identifier.
 For example, as my GitHub username is `hwaipy`, I can use `DragonCipher_hwaipy` as the service name.
 ```